A $10,000 First Home Owner Grant (FHOG) is available when you buy or build your first new home.

 - Be an Australian citizen or permanent resident:

 - In the case of the purchase of an established home - as at the date on which the applicant/s become entitled to possession of the home under the contract, which generally occurs on the date of settlement, or

-New Zealand citizens must be living in Australia upon completion of the eligible transaction.
+New Zealand citizens must be living in Australia when the eligible transaction is completed.